Auto2ML/FunesServer/README.md

 Funes implements a Retrieval-Augmented Generation (RAG) pipeline that enhances LLM capabilities by:

+1. **Dual Memory System**:
+   - Short-term memory for recent conversation context
+   - Long-term memory stored as vector embeddings in PostgreSQL
-1. **Embedding Storage**: Converting previous conversations and knowledge into vector embeddings stored in PostgreSQL using pgvector
+2. **Embedding Storage**: Converting previous conversations and knowledge into vector embeddings stored in PostgreSQL using pgvector
-2. **Semantic Retrieval**: Finding contextually relevant information from past conversations using vector similarity search
+3. **Semantic Retrieval**: Finding contextually relevant information from past conversations using vector similarity search
-3. **Context Enhancement**: Augmenting LLM prompts with retrieved context to provide more informed responses
+4. **Context Enhancement**: Augmenting LLM prompts with retrieved context to provide more informed responses
-4. **Persistent Memory**: Maintaining knowledge across sessions for continuous learning and improvement
+5. **Persistent Memory**: Maintaining knowledge across sessions for continuous learning and improvement

 This architecture allows Funes to provide more accurate, contextual responses based on conversation history and stored knowledge.